Edward Ord: Civil War service

 In March 1865, during a prisoner exchange in Virginia, Ord spoke with Confederate General James Longstreet.
 During their conversation, the subject of peace talks came up.
 Ord suggested that a first step might be for Lee and Grant to have a meeting.
 General Longstreet carried this idea back to General Lee, who wrote to Grant about the possibility of a "military convention" in the interest of finding what Lee called "a satisfactory adjustment of the present unhappy difficulties".
 Grant forwarded Lee's proposal to President Abraham Lincoln, with a request for instructions.
 In the end, Lincoln directed Grant to decline all such offers unless it was for the explicit purpose of accepting the surrender of Lee's army.

 It was at this time, during the spring of 1865, that Ord's career peaked.
 He was assigned command of the Army of the James during the Appomattox Campaign.
 Maj.
 Gen. John Gibbon's corps of Ord's army played a significant role in the breakthrough at Petersburg.
 On April 9, he led a forced march to Appomattox Court House to relieve Maj.
 Gen. Philip H. Sheridan's cavalry and force Lee's surrender.
 General Sherman said that he "had always understood that [Ord's] skillful, hard march the night before was one of the chief causes of Lee's surrender."

-General Ord was present at the McLean house when Lee surrendered, and is often pictured in paintings of this event.
+Ord was present at the McLean house when Lee surrendered, and is often pictured in paintings of this event.
 When the surrender ceremony was complete, Ord purchased as a souvenir, for $40, the marble-topped table at which Lee had sat.
 It now resides in the Chicago Historical Society's Civil War Room.

 After the assassination of Abraham Lincoln on April 14, 1865, many in the North, including Ulysses S. Grant, wanted strong retribution to be visited upon the Southern states.
 Grant called upon Ord to find out if the assassination conspiracy extended beyond Washington, D.C.
 Ord's investigation determined the Confederate government was not involved with the assassination plot.
 This helped greatly to quench the call for revenge on the former Confederate states and people.